Bunker Hill Community College

 Paying for College

-5 Ways to Save Money in College
+Ways to Pay for College

 By starting at BHCC, you could lower the cost of your bachelor’s degree by as much as 49%.
-Programs such as MassTransfer and Commonwealth Commitment offer Massachusetts residents thousands of dollars in added savings towards a college education.
+Programs such as MassTransfer and Commonwealth Commitment offer Massachusetts residents thousands of dollars in added savings toward a college education.

 Learn more about our transfer partnerships with Massachusetts area colleges and universities.